McCain

 The biggest shift: from seeking approval to getting reactions

 This shift doesn't happen in isolation.
 It's supported by a set of simple, reinforcing practices.
 The SFD ("Shitty First Draft") gives people permission to share work before it's polished.
 Safe to Try lowers the threshold for making decisions.
 A weekly cadence of Action meetings, Collab sessions, and Demos keeps the rhythm going.
-Andrea Kriegermeier captured the mindset: "Do something.
+One PACE team lead captured the mindset: "Do something.
 And then if it's not right, pivot."
-Noriska Fernandes described the value of "just having those bi-weekly check-ins and being able to make sure we're on the right track."
+A PACE team sponsor described the value of "just having those bi-weekly check-ins and being able to make sure we're on the right track."
 The tools work together, but the Demo meeting is where the behavioral change becomes visible.

 "Before PACE you end up in huge discussions about something because everyone has their input and all the reasons why something can't work. ...I'm out in India at the moment doing a new line startup.
 They've been very happy around the simplicity.
 Is it undoable?
 Let's just try it.
 Safe to try."